 Quarter onions and halve cloves of garlic, blacken cut sides at high heat without oil for a few minutes at the bottom of a large stock pot.
 Place dried spices and lemon grass in a food grade muslin bag.
-Reduce heat to low and add water, kombu, spice bag, cilantro stems, and dried mushrooms to the stock pot.
+Reduce heat to low and add water, kombu, spice bag, cilantro stems, cinnamon sticks, and dried mushrooms to the stock pot.
 Let simmer for two to four hours.
+Add soy sauce to taste after stock has simmered for some time.

 Sear all sides of seasoned tofu in a dry non-stick pan.
 Slice tofu into quarter inch pieces.
 Thinly slice radishes.
 Cut limes into quarters.